Timer error thwarts Boeing's test capsule mission to space station

 SUCCESSFUL LAUNCH

-Minutes after liftoff, Starliner detached from the main rocket booster, aiming for a rendezvous some 254 miles (409 km) into space on Saturday morning with the space station.
+Minutes after liftoff, Starliner detached from the main rocket booster, aiming for a rendezvous some 409 km into space on Saturday morning with the space station.

 Both Boeing and NASA said that while the capsule had not reached the intended orbit it was in a stable position.